oyooyo/keyble/README.md

 Especially...

 - [henfri](https://github.com/henfri), who provided lots of useful feedback and helped improving the code
-- [Ircama](https://github.com/Ircama), whose feedback etc. was also extremely helpful
+- [Ircama](https://github.com/Ircama), who also provided lots of useful feedback and provided the toggle() command